 To heal our planet we must know it more deeply.

-Seven Sydney historians, and local musician Asher Graieg-Morrison, shared stories of places that have formed us, to re-enchant the world and lay down memories for the future.
+Seven Sydney historians and a local musician shared stories in word and song of places that have formed us, to re-enchant the world and lay down memories for the future

 Bedlam at Botany Bay (NewSouth, 2019).